fluencelabs/c-template/README.md

 # C template

-Template backend project for Rust
+Template backend project for C.

 # How to build